m3dev/gokart/docs/setting_task_parameters.rst

     [TaskOnKart]
     workspace_directory=%(WORKSPACE_DIRECTORY)s

-The advantage of using environment variables is that important information is not logged and common settings can be used.
+The advantages of using environment variables are 1) important information will not be logged 2) common settings can be used.

 Set parameter at upstream task
 ==================================

-Parameters can be set from upstream, as in a typical pipeline.
+Parameters can be set at the upstream task, as in a typical pipeline.

 .. code:: python